jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 Designing a REST API for web interop is not to be confused with designing a database API with CRUD.

-> REST and CRUD are two different design styles for two different parts of the system, that ultimately must mesh together.
-But keeping them separate is important for usability.
+> REST and CRUD are two different design styles for two different parts of the system that ultimately must mesh together at some layer in the code.
+But keeping them separate is important for increasing the usability of of your API.

 #### A little history about CRUD